Safari Overview

 Daily Snapshot

-- Drive Time: Local forest transfer plus approx. 3 hrs to Queen Elizabeth NP
+- Drive Time: 3 hrs to Queen Elizabeth National Park

 - Meals: Breakfast, Lunch, Dinner

-- Included Activities: Chimpanzee tracking in Kibale and transfer to QENP
+- Included Activities: Chimpanzee tracking, scenic transfer to Kazinga Channel

 - Overnight (Planned Tier): Queen Elizabeth National Park

-After an early breakfast, your guide takes you to the Kibale briefing point.
-The tracking walk begins quietly under the canopy, then builds with distant calls, shaking branches, and the energy of chimpanzees moving through the forest.
-Once found, you spend time watching their social world, intelligence, and quick expressive behavior before returning from the forest.
+After an early breakfast, your guide takes you to the Kibale Forest briefing point.
+The chimpanzee tracking walk begins quietly under the canopy, then builds with distant calls, shaking branches, and the energy of chimpanzees moving through the forest.
+Once found, you spend time watching their social world, intelligence, and quick expressive behaviours.
+Your guide will interpret nature while you take memorable photographs.

 Day 7